Solaris Shade and Harvest Module

 - Toggle the module Enabled.

-| Section | Key defaults |
+| Section | What to set |

 |---|---|

-| Harvest | Setpoint lux, dim min/max, gain, ALS fallback timeout |
+| Harvest | Default setpoint, dim min/max, dim change rate, gain, ALS fallback timeout, multi-point sensitivity |

-| Glare | Shade min/max |
+| Glare | Shade min/max; optional Weather-enhanced glare (Open-Meteo cloud cover) |

-| Runtime | Sensor debounce, reconcile intervals, active hours window |
+| Runtime | Sensor debounce, reconcile intervals, active hours / days |

 | Manual override | Enabled + auto-resume timeout (same family as Circadian) |